Skip to main content

 What are the most common STIs?

 While there are dozens of sexually transmitted infections (STIs), the following three are some of the most common ones you should be aware of.
-If you've had one of these STIs in the past and have concerns about your current or future fertility, ask to have a conversation with your doctor.
+If you've had an STI in the past and are concerned about your present or future fertility, ask to have a conversation with your doctor.

 Potential Infertility Issues